scalarorg/bitcoin-vault/docs/taproot.md

 To spend via this path:

-- Only requires covenant signatures meeting quorum
+- Only requires custodian signatures meeting quorum
 - Must reveal script and Merkle proof

 - Example of witness: